To be started soon:

 LUMIP | Land Use Model Intercomparison Project

 Human land-use activities have resulted in large changes to the biogeochemical and biophysical properties of the Earth’s surface, with resulting implications for climate.
 In the future, land-use activities are likely to expand and/or intensify further to meet growing demands for food, fiber, and energy.
 CMIP5 achieved a qualitative scientific advance in studying the effects of land-use on climate, for the first time explicitly accounting for the effects of global gridded land-use changes (past-future) in coupled carbon-climate model projections.
-Enabling this advance, the first consistent gridded land-use dataset (past-future) was developed, linking historical land-use data, to future projections from Integrated Assessment Models, in a standard format required by climate models.
+Enabling this advance, the first consistent gridded land-use dataset (past-future) was developed, linking historical land-use data (provided by HYDE), to future projections from Integrated Assessment Models, in a standard format required by climate models.
 Results indicate that the effects of land-use on climate, while uncertain, are sufficiently large and complex to warrant an expanded activity focused on land-use for CMIP6.
 See https://www.cesm.ucar.edu/projects/CMIP6/LUMIP/.

 In 2010, NWO awarded a subsidy to the Clio Infra project, lead by Prof. dr. Jan Luiten van Zanden of the International Institute of Social History (IISH).
 Under the title of Clio Infra, a set of interconnected databases has been set up containing worldwide data on social, economic, and institutional indicators for the past five centuries, with special attention to the past 200 years.
 These indicators allow research into the long-term development of worldwide economic growth and inequality.